-Kirkwood is committed to creating an environment that encourages students to come forward if they have experienced any form of sexual misconduct.
-The College will work to safeguard the identities and privacy of the students who seek help or who report sexual misconduct.
-However, it is important that students understand the limits on confidentiality of individuals whom they may contact for such assistance.
+Kirkwood is committed to creating an environment that encourages individuals to come forward if they have experienced any form of sexual misconduct.
+The College will work to safeguard the identities and privacy of individuals who seek help or who report sexual misconduct.
+However, it is important that individuals understand the limits on confidentiality of individuals whom they may contact for such assistance.
 Different people, depending on their positions, have different obligations with regard to confidentiality.